jawolfe97/PDB_Last_Week/README.md

 **System Requirements:**

-Code was designed to be compatible with MAC, Windows, and Linux but was only tested on Windows with Python 3.8.5.
+Code was written with a lot of assistance from ChatGPT.
+It was designed to be compatible with MAC, Windows, and Linux but was only tested on Windows with Python 3.8.5.
 This and may need additional re-formatting for Linux or MacOS.

 **Required Python Libraries:**
 requests